Omupo: Oba Jimoh Aweda Olarinoye (Makaaye II, 1974-2009)

-Oba Yakubu Adebayo (Buari II) - 2010-to date
+Oba Yakubu Adebayo (Buari II) - since 2010

 Oba Yakubu Adebayo Buari (Ilufemiloye II) was born in Omupo on 1 January 1952 to the royal lineage of Olomu Mohmmed Suleiman Buari, the twelfth Olomu of Omupo.
 He had his primary and secondary education in Nigeria and his post-graduate education at the London School of Accountancy in the United Kingdom.
 He has a Master's of Business Administration (MBA) degree from the University of Ilorin.

 He has to his credit over 30 years in the banking and financial industry and has spent more than 35 years in Senior management positions.
 His work experience spans through Barclays Bank, Kwara State Schools Board, Guinness Nigeria Plc, Bauchi State Investment and Property Development Company Limited, Trade Bank, B-square Consultants, O.A.
 Group, OAK Group among others.
-At the Bauchi State Investments & Properties Development Company Limited, he was the Chief Accountant before he joined the services of the Trade Bank Plc as an Assistant General Manager at the Bank's head office in Ilorin.
+At the Bauchi State Investments & Properties Development Company Limited, he was the Chief Accountant before he joined the services of the Trade Bank Plc as an Assistant General Manager at the bank's head office in Ilorin.

 As a mark of his integrity and demonstrated competence, Oba Buari represented the interest of the Trade Bank on the Board of Biomedical Company Limited as an Executive Director in charge of Administration and Finance.
 He left the employment of Trade Bank Plc in 1993 after 6 years of meritorious service and became a co-founder and Partner in Bayo Buari & Co (Chartered Accountants).